-NEW YORK - Applications for U.S. home mortgages slipped last week as refinancing applications dropped, an industry group said on Wednesday.
+NEW YORK - Applications for U.S. home mortgages rose last week as refinancing picked up following a sharp drop in interest rates, an industry group said on Wednesday.

 Business News Headlines

 - Asia stocks hobbled by growth woes, China PMI fails to impress

 - Bond funds stock up on Treasuries in prep for market shock

 - Buffett copycats risk a pounding as Berkshire portfolio suffers

 - Exclusive: U.S. stock options markets agree to need for trading halts on big moves

 - AT&T revenue misses forecasts as more customers bring own phones |

 - U.S. prosecutors probe Takata Corp over statements: WSJ